Any

 in acclimating to your wedding.
 They answer questions, they

-give directions, they pass messages, they adjust seating,
+give directions, they pass messages, they adjust seating, help

-mid-ceremony disturbances that you and I cannot.
+disturbances that you and I cannot.

-And yes, they escort VIPs to
+And yes, they escort VIPs to their

 I do realize that some wedding